Malpractice Lawyers That Fight for You

-Medical malpractice or medical negligence result in dozens of injuries or death in South Carolina every year.
-A medical malpractice lawyer can help you receive compensation from an act of negligence, such as a misdiagnosis, or a failure to act.
+Medical malpractice and medical negligence result in dozens of injuries or deaths in South Carolina every year.
+A medical malpractice lawyer can help you receive compensation from an act of negligence, such as a misdiagnosis or a failure to act.
 The term medical malpractice includes any treatment, lack of treatment, or other departure from the accepted standards of medical care, health care or safety on the part of any health care provider that causes harm, injury, or wrongful death.
-Contact the Columbia South Carolina medical malpractice lawyers at the Strom Law Firm 803-252-4800
+If you or a loved one have been a victim of medical malpractice, contact the medical malpractice lawyers at the Strom Law Firm today by calling 803-252-4800 for your free consultation.

 What is the Standard of Care for a South Carolina Medical Malpractice Lawsuit?